1800RESPECT is a confidential information, counselling and support service. The line is open 24 hours a day to support people im...

 The NSW Housing Contact Centre is a ‘one-stop-shop’ for tenants, maintenance contractors and members of the public in relation to private rental assistance or social housing.

-Peak advocacy, information/referral and research body representing the ideas and issues of immigrant and refugee women in NSW.
+Immigrant Women's Speakout Association is the peak advocacy, information/referral and research body representing the ideas and issues of immigrant and refugee women in NSW.

-Helping vulnerable people navigate Australian migration Law.
+Helping vulnerable people navigate Australian migration law.
 Advocacy, advice and education on immigration and citizenship law, family visas and DV provisions.

 Free confidential legal information, advice and referrals for Aboriginal and Torres Strait Islander women in NSW with a focus on domestic violence, sexual assault, parenting issues, family law, discrimination and victim’s support.